lidofinance/balancer-rewards-manager/README.md

 ##### `unpause()`

-Resumes updating allocations limit and allows `create_ldo_distribution` calls.
+Resumes updating allowance limit and allows `create_ldo_distribution` calls.
 Can be called by owner only.

 Events: